Sheweny/website/docs/guide/commands/Permissions.md

 You can use `BOT_ADMIN` permissions for check if user is admin of bot.
 :::

-If user missing permissions the client emit `userMissingPermissions` :
+If user missing permissions the command `userMissingPermissions` :

 Parameters :

 - interaction or message (if bot use slash-commands or not) (type : [Interaction](https://discord.js.org/#/docs/main/stable/class/Interaction) or [Message](https://discord.js.org/#/docs/main/stable/class/Message))
 - missing (type : [Array\<[String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)>)

-If bot missing permissions the client emit `botMissingPermissions` :
+If bot missing permissions the command `botMissingPermissions` :

 Parameters :